 This is also what I use as my source of B12 when I am eating a plant-based diet since B12 is only found in animal foods.

 If I do not take this supplement, I experience debilitating anxiety and high homocysteine levels in my bloodwork.
 It also helps out with iron absorption.

 However, I’ve noticed that I am sensitive to high levels of B vitamins, even if they are methylated, and cannot take more than 400 mcg of methylated folate per day without feeling ill and getting a headache.

 I use the Seeking Health Active B12 with L-Methyfolate lozenges and take half a lozenge daily (400 mcg) in the morning, dissolved under the tongue.

-For more information on how to treat and test for this, I suggest Dr. Ben Lynch’s book Dirty Genes.
+(For more information on how to treat and test for the MTHFR mutation, I suggest Dr. Ben Lynch’s book Dirty Genes.)

-On top of it, my diet is already very low in dietary choline because I cannot tolerate eggs, and do not eat nearly enough liver – both of which are top sources of choline.
+On top of it, when I am eating a plant-based diet, I am not eating enough dietary choline (especially while pregnant and breastfeeding) because I cannot eat eggs or liver – both of which are top sources of choline.

 So… after all that, I decided this was probably a good idea.